holgerteichgraeber/TimeSeriesClustering.jl/README.md

 # ClustForOpt

-julia implementation of using different clustering algorithms for finding representative perdiods for the optimization of energy systems.
+julia implementation of using different clustering methods for finding representative perdiods for the optimization of energy systems.

 ## Installation
 This package is not officielly registered.
 Install using: